dleporis/PLC_miniproject/README.md

 # PLC_miniproject

-Mini project description
+This project contains two prototypes:
+* PC localhost server/client prototype written in python, that simulates the behavior of a PLC - server prototype
+* PLC - server prototype itself

+Both are striving to fullfill the following requirements:
       Create two programs:

       * A PLC program (TCP client) that controls the physical system
       * A PC program (TCP server) that monitors the behavior of the physical system.
 The programming language is arbitrary.

       The programs must perform the following operations:

       - [X] Read the pallet RFID tag when a pallet moves to the module you are working on (we are not sure if our functionality currently fullfills this)
       - [X] Send the RFID info to a PC via TCP/IP as an XML-encoded string (TODO)
       - [x] The PC program shall decode the information and display the relevant information on screen during program execution
       - [ ] The PC program shall return an estimated processing time to the PLC via TCP/IP (check the .csv according to the RFID tag)
       - [ ] The PLC shall simulate the physical processing time by letting the pallet wait for the returned time.
       - [x] The decoded data shall be stored in a file on the PC, so that it can be analyzed later.

       The "estimated processing time" is given a priori as a CSV-file (see under PLC-workshop lecture) and will have to be read into memory before realtime execution on the PC,.
       - [x] estimated processing time.CSV is loaded
       - [x] get the estimated processing time of a specific carrier-process_station combination whenever needed

       In the mini-project you are allowed to design and develop your code as a group, but it shall be documented in a small, individual report, containing:

       * Background for the project (description of the hardware, software, etc.)
       * Description and documentation of your solution
       * A brief discussion where the project is related to modern manufacturing systems (MES, ERP, PLC's, etc.)

       The report may not exceed 6 pages.
 It will be used as a basis for the oral examination, and must therefore be uploaded to Digital Eksamen individually by each student no later than January 3rd.